mmbman/Katagiri/mindfulness.md

 In this series of talks, Katagiri Roshi explains mindfulness from the viewpoint of Zen Master Dogen.
 The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice”) chapter of *Shobogenzo*.

-This series might be seen as challenging, as it presents a view of mindfulness which is radically different from how it is seen in mainstream culture.
+This series might be seen as challenging, as it presents a view of mindfulness which is radically different from how mindfulness is seen in mainstream culture.
 Specifically, some points to consider here might be:

 - Mindfulness is not a set of techniques.
 - Mindfulness is not exclusively focused on the self.